 Partner with local governments to provide funds, infrastructure, land, or other assistance for the project.
 This project was approved by the Escambia County Commission on November 30, 2017 as a top shovel ready priority.
-For Phase 1 of the project, the Office of Mayor in Okaloosa County provided his letter of support as well as many other organizations in support of the Sea3D Laboratory to be located in an existing facility on the UWF-NWFSC Joint Campus.
+The Office of Mayor in Okaloosa County provided his letter of support as well as many other organizations in support of the Sea3D Laboratory to be located in an existing facility on the UWF-NWFSC Joint Campus.